 Need Help Booking?
 Check out our step-by-step guide to booking Virgin Atlantic Upper Class!

-Hot Tip: The Chase reward credit cards are great for trips on Singapore Airlines, but you can also earn additional KrisFlyer miles using American Express travel rewards credit cards like the Premier Rewards Gold Card from American Express!
+Hot Tip: The Chase rewards credit cards are great for trips on Singapore Airlines, but you can also earn additional KrisFlyer miles using American Express travel rewards credit cards like the American Express® Gold Card!

 Another great use of your Singapore Airlines KrisFlyer miles is access to amazing first class products like Lufthansa’s.
-You can fly Lufthansa First Class for 160,000 Singapore Airlines KrisFlyer miles round trip and around 400 Euro in fuel surcharges.
+You can fly Lufthansa first class for 215,000 Singapore Airlines KrisFlyer miles round-trip and around 400 euro in fuel surcharges.

-10. Enjoy A Stopover on Your Way (MileagePlus Miles)
+10. Enjoy a Stopover Using the Excursionist Perk (MileagePlus Miles)

-When the Excursionist Perk takes hold, your stopovers will not be allowed to be in the zone that your travel originates in, and round-trip travel must end in the same zone where it started.
+With the Excursionist Perk, your stopovers are not allowed to be in the zone that your travel originates in, and round-trip travel must end in the same zone where it started.
 The origin and destination of the Excursionist Perk must also be in the same zone.

 11. Fly Within Oceania (MileagePlus Miles)